Sorry, you need to enable JavaScript to visit this website.

 Beauty Will Save the World

-Date: Saturday, May 24 at 20:30
+Date: May 24, 20:30

-Location: Theater aan het Vrijthof, Bovenzaal
+Location: Bovenzaal, Theater aan het Vrijthof, Vrijthof 47

 An interdisciplinary project by Conservatorium Maastricht, the Academy of Fine Arts, and the Smart Urban Redesign research centre.
 Guided by Dostoevsky’s quote, “Beauty will save the world,” this project explores the deep connecting power of art, focusing on the beauty of nature, surroundings, and human emotions.
 Classical and contemporary music will be presented within a completely new visual concept.